 - Try coding challenges.
 Platforms like Exercism, Coderbyte, Codewars, and Rubymonk host coding challenges that you can use to level up your skills.
 If you’re looking to practice more often, you could set yourself a goal to complete a few of these challenges each day.

 Any way in which you practice your coding skills will set you in good stead as you continue to learn Ruby.
 And, if you practice hard enough, you’ll find that over time you will become an expert at coding in the Ruby language.

 Now you know what you need to know, great!
 But how do you actually learn about the topics we have discussed above, and practice your skills?

-There is no right answer to this question because everyone learns differently and has their own unique motivations in mind as to why they are learning to code.
+There is no right answer to this question because everyone learns differently and has their own unique motivations in mind.
 Some learners prefer following interactive tutorials, whereas others prefer mentorship-driven online courses.
 Some want paid courses while others can only afford free courses.

 No matter how you learn best, though, there are plenty of resources out there to help you get started.
 Here are a few of the top resources that you can use to learn Ruby: